Stay Ahead, Stay PrEP’d

 This recorded webinar outlines the value of a pleasure-focused, positive approach to Sexual and Reproductive Health.
 It emphasises the need to move beyond traditional harm reduction and risk minimisation paradigms and towards affirming and holistic care that promotes sexual well-being, empowerment, and safer-sex practices.
 The following presenters shared their practical tips and tools to incorporate […]

-WA Sexual Health and BBV Management and Care for Nurses and Midwives
+Sexual Health and BBV Management and Care for Nurses and Midwives